RafaSez/IT102Help/README.md

 - Can you tell me where you have tried to use a break element between the Candidate Name and Email?
 Also think carefully about which function you want to utilize the break element.
 - Let me know if you still can't figure it out and I'll give you another hint.

+Rafa
+I was essentially trying to input the break like this: (prompt("Candidate Name<br>","") After a lot of trial and error (and a walk) I ended up with: ("Name: " + prompt("Candidate Name","") + "<br>") after every input so that it populates into a seperate line each time.
+Thank you!